 Unfortunately, brain aneurysms themselves are asymptomatic.
 You can lead a normal life and not even know you have a brain aneurysm — in fact, one in 50 people have an unruptured brain aneurysm.

-But as the vessel increases in size, you could experience symptoms caused by the vessel pressing against nerves in the brain.
+However, as the vessel continues to increase in size, you could experience symptoms caused by the enlarged vessel pressing against nerves in the brain.
 Speak with your doctor if you experience these warning signs:

 A ruptured brain aneurysm occurs in about one out of 30,000 people every year in the United States.
-It’s a serious condition: 40 percent of ruptured brain aneurysms are fatal, and 66 percent of patients who survive a rupture suffer from permanent neurological impairment.
+It’s a serious condition: 40% of ruptured brain aneurysms are fatal, and 66% of patients who survive a rupture experience permanent neurological impairment.